revision: 2026年3月25日 6:01:23

 - Install the ReVanced Manager APK file (Some Android versions may need additional steps in order to install APKs from unknown sources)

-- Always patch using APK Files matching the suggested version from your local storage.
-Patching a Split APK directly from ReVanced Manager (when you tap from the app list) is currently reserved for rooted users, in which you have to use an app called Antisplit-M to convert a
+- Always patch using APK Files matching the suggested version if possible.
+Patching a Split APK however, you need to use an app called AntiSplit M to convert a

-BUNDLE file into a patchable APK file
+BUNDLE file into an APK file that can be patched

-- Tap the "Patch" button and wait / watch the patching process (You can review the patches selection by tapping the Selected patches box, unchecking & checking / patches before patching the app requires enabling
+- Tap the "Patch" button and wait / watch the patching process (You can review the patches selection by tapping the "Selected patches", unchecking & checking / patches before patching the app requires enabling

 Allow changing patch selection at Settings)